A fire load

-A fire load will result in an increase the temperature of the cross section.
-A thermal response calculation will computer this increase.
-Click on the button
+will result in an increase the temperature of the cross-section.
+A thermal response analysis will compute this increase over time.
+To run a thermal response analysis:

 - At the top, there are two tab pages: ‘FEM solver’ and ‘Analytical solver’.